tanyaweaver/python-dev-accelerator/_sources/schedule/week02/mon.txt

 * Learn about the rationale behind creating data structures
 * Discover the qualities of an array
 * Discover the qualities of a singly linked list
+* Learn the absolute basics of Class programming in Python

 Readings
 ========